-The sizeof.cat website is hosted and served statically from an Exoscale cloud instance in Switzerland, is not logging any data, is not using any scripts/applications for tracking its visitors, does not place any cookies on your computer.
+This website is not logging any data, is not using any scripts/applications for tracking its visitors and does not place any cookies on your computer.

-I disabled access and error logs in nginx so there is absolutely no trace of any of the visitors of this site.
-I suggest you do the same thing if you can.
-The side effect is that I have no idea how many visitors the website gets but let’s say I’m rounding the number down to one million daily. j/k
+The access and error logs are disabled in nginx so there is absolutely no trace of any of the visitors of this website; I suggest you do the same thing if you can.

 access_log off; error_log /dev/null;

-All data is served over the HTTPS protocol, encrypting all data between the browser and the server.
-Your network provider will still be able to see that you are downloading data from sizeof.cat, but they will not be able to see the content.
+When specifically requested, all data is served over the HTTPS protocol, encrypting all data between the browser and the server.
+Your network provider will still be able to see that you are downloading data from this website, but they will not be able to see the content.

 Do Not Track

-This site uses the LetsEncrypt Certificate Authority, which is itself DNT-compliant and does not log your browser checking the validity of this site’s HTTPS certificate.
-The DNT policy file is available here .
+This website uses the LetsEncrypt Certificate Authority, which is itself DNT-compliant and does not log your browser checking the validity of this website’s HTTPS certificate.

-rel="noreferrer" on the same anchor links, therefore not passing any referral data from this site to any external websites.
+rel="noreferrer" on the same anchor links, therefore not passing any referral data from this website to any external websites.

 <meta name="referrer" content="never" /> <meta name="referrer" content="no-referrer" />